themelektaus/UXM-Selective-Unpack/README.md

 [Semver](https://github.com/maxhauser/semver) by Max Hauser

 # Changelog
-### 2.1.5
+### 2.1.6
 * Added new Elden Ring files to Dictionary.
-Thank you [Sekiro Dubi](https://github.com/sekirodubi) for patching the EldenRingDictionary!
+Thank you EvilCookie for patching the EldenRingDictionary!
 [New files](https://gist.github.com/Nordgaren/ad767bbcc02b5c9b10e38c336c64dcdd)
 * fixed and issue where files that fail to decode crash the unpacker.

 ### 2.1.5